Will & Trust Contests

 For example, a caretaker, sibling, child or other individual may have unduly influenced your loved one into leaving her entire estate to someone else.
 Maybe your loved one was suffering from dementia or some other cognitive or physical impairment, leaving her vulnerable to elder abuse.
 Whatever the specific circumstances, the result is often the same.
 One or more rightful heirs get written out of the estate or get a reduced inheritance.
 If this is the case for you, challenging a will or trust may be appropriate.
 The specific type of petition/law suit challenging a will or trust is called a contest.
-That’s what we do at The Inheritance Recovery Attorneys, LLP.
-We help our clients to challenge a will or trust that has been procured through wrongful acts of another.
+All contests are filed in probate court, where a probate judge will hear your case.

 Before making any decisions, reach out to us and understand the legal process for how to contest a will in California.
 Let us help you determine whether you have grounds for contesting a trust.
 We will gladly take the time to discuss your options for saving your loved one’s estate and protecting your inheritance.